jcelic/biograd-waiting-list/README.md

 # Project Inspiration

-The idea for this project was inspired by the hospital waiting list system used by the Special Hospital for Orthopedics in Biograd na Moru.
+The idea for this project was inspired by the hospital waiting list page used by the Special Hospital for Orthopedics in Biograd na Moru.

 The goal was to recreate a similar interface and functionality using React, Express and PostgreSQL.